openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    * - ``sum_i``
      - in
      - CSR RegFile
-     - logic
+     - logic [HYP_EXT:0]
-     - Supervisor User Memory Access bit in xSTATUS CSR register
+     - Bit 0 is the Supervisor User Memory Access bit in xSTATUS CSR register.
+Bit 1 is the analogous one for virtual supervisor when Hypervisor extension is enabled.

    * - ``mxr_i``
      - in
      - CSR RegFile
-     - logic
+     - logic [HYP_EXT:0]
-     - Make Executable Readable bit in xSTATUS CSR register
+     - Bit 0 is the Make Executable Readable bit in xSTATUS CSR register.
+Bit 1 is the analogous one for virtual supervisor when Hypervisor extension is enabled.

+   * - ``hlvx_inst_i``
+     - in
+     - Store / Load Unit
+     - logic [HYP_EXT:0]
+     - Indicates that Instruction is a hypervisor load store with execute permissions

+   * - ``hs_ld_st_inst_i``
+     - in
+     - CSR RegFile
+     - logic [HYP_EXT:0]
+     - Indicates that Instruction is a hypervisor load store instruction

    * - ``satp_ppn_I``
      - in
      - CSR RegFile
-     - logic [riscv::PPNW-1:0]
+     - logic [HYP_EXT*2:0][riscv::PPNW-1:0]
-     - PPN of top level page table from SATP register
+     - Vector 0 is the PPN of top level page table from SATP register.
+Vectors 1 and 2 are the analogous one for virtual supervisor and hypervisor when Hypervisor extension is enabled.

    * - ``asid_i``
      - in
      - CSR RegFile
-     - logic [ASID_WIDTH-1:0]
+     - logic [HYP_EXT*2:0][ASID_WIDTH-1:0]
-     - ASID to for the lookup
+     - Vector 0 is the ASID for the lookup.
+Vectors 1 and 2 are the analogous one for virtual supervisor and hypervisor when Hypervisor extension is enabled.

-   * - ``asid_to_be_flushed``
+   * - ``asid_to_be_flushed_i``
      - in
      - Execute Stage
-     - logic [ASID_WIDTH-1:0]
+     - logic [HYP_EXT:0][ASID_WIDTH-1:0]
-     - ASID of the entry to be flushed.
+     - Vector 0 is the ASID of the entry to be flushed.
+Vector 1 is the analogous one for virtual supervisor when Hypervisor extension is enabled.

    * - ``vaddr_to_be_flushed_i``
      - in
      - Execute Stage
-     - logic [riscv::VLEN-1:0]
+     - logic [HYP_EXT:0][riscv::VLEN-1:0]
-     - Virtual address of the entry to be flushed.
+     - Vector 0 is the Virtual address of the entry to be flushed.
+Vector 1 is the analogous one for virtual supervisor when Hypervisor extension is enabled.

    * - ``flush_tlb_i``
      - in
      - Controller
-     - logic
+     - logic [HYP_EXT*2:0]
-     - SFENCE.VMA committed
+     - Bit 0 indicates SFENCE.VMA committed.
+When Hypervisor extension is enabled, bits 1 and 2 respectively indicate SFENCE.VVMA and SFENCE.GVMA committed.

    * - ``itlb_miss_o``
      - out